 Sonoma Water manages and maintains a water transmission system that provides naturally filtered Russian River water to nine cities and special districts that in turn delivers drinking water to more than 600,000 residents in portions of Sonoma and Marin counties.
 You receive your drinking water and water bill from your local city or water district.

-The Sonoma County Water Agency has partnered with federal agencies to help build and manage a variety of flood protection projects, including Warm Springs Dam, Spring Lake, Coyote Valley Dam, Matanzas Creek Reservoir, Piner Creek Reservoir, Brush Creek Middle Fork Reservoir and Spring Creek Reservoir.
-The Water Agency also manages a proactive stream maintenance program that maintains more than 80 miles of creeks throughout our service area.
+Sonoma Water has partnered with federal agencies to help build and manage a variety of flood protection projects, including Warm Springs Dam, Spring Lake, Coyote Valley Dam, Matanzas Creek Reservoir, Piner Creek Reservoir, Brush Creek Middle Fork Reservoir and Spring Creek Reservoir.
+Sonoma Water also manages a proactive stream maintenance program that maintains more than 80 miles of creeks throughout our service area.

-The Sonoma County Water Agency produces high quality recycled water from its wastewater treatment plants which is used to offset potable water from the Russian River for agricultural and urban irrigation, and habitat restoration.
+Sonoma Water produces high quality recycled water from its wastewater treatment plants which is used to offset potable water from the Russian River for agricultural and urban irrigation, and habitat restoration.